Lovi-0/StreamingCommunity/README.md

 	<img src="Src/Assets/run.gif" style="max-width: 55%;" alt="video working" />
 </p>

+## Join us
+You can chat, help improve this repo, or just hang around for some fun in the **Git_StreamingCommunity** Discord Server: https://discord.gg/RtHRvRXU

 ## Overview.
 This repository provide a simple script designed to facilitate the downloading of films and series from a popular streaming community platform.
 The script allows users to download individual films, entire series, or specific episodes, providing a seamless experience for content consumers.